builtbydans/Scrimba-FE-Path/M2_Web_Dev_Basics/M2.2_Google_Clone/notes.md

 **Height** - Some browsers do not honour the height property.
 Instead, we should use
          the line-height CSS property as this is more universally accepted.

+**Box-Model** - This is a model in CSS which includes margin, padding, border and
+            content.
+This 'model' wraps around every HTML element and can be manipulated in order to fit the user requirements.

 **Buttons** - By default, buttons are display: inline;